 WHEN THE ACE OF SWORDS IS THROWN DURING A DIVINATION:

-Thank you for your interest and comments.
+Thank you for your interest, comments and supportive donations.
 May you live long and prosper!
-Also doing business as: